shalabh123/PathSearch/README.md

 # PathSearch
-My Project searches a path between blocks using various algorithms in a random generated matrix.
+My Project searches a path between blocks using various algorithms in a random generated matrix.<br>
 MADE BY :- <br>
 HARISH DAIYA <br>